alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

 ### cloudwatchlogs.py - Cloudwatch logs

-Query cloudwatch logs containing vpc flow logs and attempt to identify a set of port ranges and individual ports to create your security groups in AWS.
+Query Amazon Cloudwatch Logs containing vpc flow logs and attempt to identify a set of port ranges and individual ports to create your security groups in AWS.

-Refer to this documentation on how to publish vpc flowlogs to cloudwatch logs :
+Refer to this documentation on how to publish VPC Flow Logs to Amzaon Cloudwatch Logs :

 https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-cwl.html